litegraphdb/readme.io/reference/Labels/read-and-enumeration-7.md

 Retrieve all labels within a tenant using `GET: /v1.0/tenants/{tenant-guid}/labels`.
 This endpoint provides comprehensive access to all label data in your tenant, useful for data analysis, backup operations, and complete label inventory management.

-### Response

-Upon successful retrieval, the API returns a `200 OK` status code with an array of all label objects in the response body.

 ```curl
 curl --location 'http://localhost:8701/v1.0/tenants/00000000-0000-0000-0000-000000000000/labels' \
 --header 'Authorization: ••••••'